Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 "ArcGIS Runtime 100.6 Qt Quick C++ app".
 Select the option "3D project" in the "Details" dialog.

-4. In the newly-created project, add the following lines anywhere in the app's project (`.pro`) file, making sure to use the correct path to the ArcGIS Toolkit source folder on your development machine.
+4. In the newly created project, add the following lines anywhere in the app's project (`.pro`) file, making sure to use the correct path to the ArcGIS Toolkit source folder on your development machine.